The Zercher deadlift is a rarely-seen exercise in most commercial gyms but remains a highly underrated exercise.

-However, the quads contribute more in the Zercher deadlift due to the presence of more knee extension compared to a conventional-style pull.
+However, the quads contribute more in the Zercher deadlift due to more knee extension than a conventional-style pull.
 This is most obvious by the lower starting position in the Zercher deadlift.

-The Zercher deadlift also needs the help of a variety of supporting muscle groups.
+The Zercher deadlift also needs the help of various supporting muscle groups.
 Most notably, these are the traps, rhomboids, and lats.

 5 Benefits of The Zercher Deadlift

-The Zercher deadlift has extensive benefits for a wide variety of different lifters like powerlifters, general strength trainees, and combat athletes.
+The Zercher deadlift has extensive benefits for various lifters like powerlifters, general strength trainees, and combat athletes.